Trkiye's Erdogan makes rare visit to Egypt amid Israeli war on Gaza -Xinhua - ExBulletin

 In a speech at a joint press conference with the Turkish president, Sissi hoped that the two countries would “enrich bilateral relations and put them back on the right trajectory” after Erdogan's visit, carried out amid tensions regions dominated by the ongoing Israeli conflict. war in the Gaza Strip.

-“Currently, Egypt is Trkiye's largest trading partner in Africa, while Trkiye is one of the main destinations for Egyptian exports,” Sissi said at the press conference.
+“Currently, Egypt is Turkey's largest trading partner in Africa, while Turkey is one of the main destinations for Egyptian exports,” Sissi said at the press conference.

 Referring to the Israeli-Palestinian conflict, the Egyptian president said he agreed with his Turkish counterpart “on the imperative need to urgently achieve a ceasefire in the Gaza Strip and restore calm in the West Bank, in order to pave the way for the Israeli-Palestinian conflict. the resumption of the peace process as soon as possible, leading to the declaration of a sovereign Palestinian state.

-Sisi appreciated the current level of cooperation between Egypt and Trkiye in the rapid delivery of humanitarian aid to the people of Gaza, noting that Israel's “rigorous restrictions” have slowed down the entry of aid trucks.
+Sisi appreciated the current level of cooperation between Egypt and Turkey for the rapid delivery of humanitarian aid to the people of Gaza, noting that Israel's “rigorous restrictions” have slowed down the entry of aid trucks .

-For his part, Erdogan said Trkiye was willing to improve relations with Egypt.
+For his part, Erdogan said Turkey was willing to improve relations with Egypt.

 He also invited Sissi to visit Ankara in April for the first meeting of the new strategic cooperation council between the two countries, which was accepted by the Egyptian leader.